 We’ll be assuming you’ve already installed the latest version of Skype for our guide or at least the last version of the classic desktop client.
 If not, head to the Skype website and download it before we get started.
 Please note that recording audio and video conversations without asking the other party for permission is legally questionable and differs based on where you live.
 Check the laws in your local area or ask for permission before recording.

-Skype now features its own built-in recording function and though others may be more fully featured, it comes pre-bundled with the application, making it the easiest to get to grips with.
-Here’s how to use it:
+Skype has its built-in recording function, and though others may be more full-featured, it comes pre-bundled with the application, making it the easiest to gain familiarity.

-Step 3: When you’ve finished recording the call either hang up, or press the “+” icon again and select “Stop recording.”
-The recording will then be “finalized” and processed.
+Step 3: When you’ve finished recording the call, either hang up or press the More icon again and select Stop Recording.
+The recording will then be finalized and processed.

 ECamm Call Recorder ($40)

-Step 1: Head to the Skype Call Recorder home page and download the trial version.
+Step 1: Head to the Skype Call Recorder homepage and download the trial version.
 You can buy the full version later if you want, but for now, let’s just get the software up and running.